zlw241/inquire.js/README.md

 that is built right in to every browser.
 For a full list of API methods check out the the [MDN site][document-apis].

+## To Use inquire.js:
+Simply clone this repo, run webpack, and npm install.
+There's a demo directory which you can use to play around with some of the code.

 ## Goals

 + traverse and manipulate the DOM using vanilla JavaScript